 Provide students accurate information about University policies, programs, curriculum requirements - changes, priority registration

 - Help students select courses each semester which are appropriate and/or required.

 - Introduce students to diverse majors and/or career opportunities.

-- Acquaint students with the various support services: tutoring programs, study groups, academic clubs, etc.
+- Acquaint students with the various support services: on campus, etc.

 - Help students develop good study habits.

 - Monitor students' academic performance during the academic year and recommend, if necessary, strategies to improve weaknesses and enhance strengths.

 - Make proper referrals when necessary (e.g. deans, department chairs, directors, Health and Wellness Center, Psychological Services, Career Development Office, Campus Ministry, Learning Assistance Center).